mcast/sh-tap/README.txt

 After that, the early commit history was already a mess so it got rebased until "history" is not the right word for it.

+** v0.10
+It works well enough.
+Selftests pass.
+Stop messing about with it!

+However, some (names of) functions might have to change.
+There are neater solutions to common idioms, so refactoring or deprecation are likely.